 A Collective Scholarship Fellows Program

-Hosted by the Institute for Community & Economic Engagement &
+Hosted by the Institute for Community and Economic Engagement

-Community-university partnerships are often limited in their capacity, reach, effectiveness, and sustainability, because the relationships and activities are focused on the aims of individual scholars and partners.
-By connecting to larger, more collectively-designed, teams in which the relationships, vision, plans, efforts, and outcomes are shared, the partnership can reach its full potential.
+Community-university partnerships are often limited in their capacity, reach, effectiveness, and sustainability because the aims and activities are often focused on the agenda of an individual scholar or community partner.
+By connecting to larger, more collectively designed teams in which the relationships, vision, plans, efforts, and outcomes are shared, the partnership can reach its full potential and be sustained.

-This program supports the visioning and planning needed to develop sustainable and reciprocal community-university partnerships.
+This program supports the visioning and planning needed to develop sustainable pathways and reciprocal community-university partnerships that both advances scholarly agendas and address community-identified priorities.
 Highly collaborative, reciprocal, community-university partnerships are foundational to transforming regions, students, and scholarship (key areas in the UNCG Strategic Plan) and are increasingly required to secure external funding.
-Therefore, this three-year grant provides the time and support needed to develop sustainable pathways and partnerships.
+This three-year grant award program provides the time and support needed to develop sustainable pathways and partnerships.